Restoration of $k_T$ factorization for low $p_T$ hadron hadroproduction: INTRODUCTION

-According to Eq.~(\ref{eik1}), the residual soft divergence will be purely imaginary, if ${\cal M}^{(0)}$ is real, so it does not survive in the second term ${\rm Re}[{\cal M}^{(0)}{\cal M}^{(1)*}]$.
-At two loops, the residual soft divergence, arising from the real product $\delta(l_1^+)\delta(l_2^+)$, does exist in the $k_T$ factorization.
-Certainly, the product $\delta(l_1^+)\delta(l_2^+)$ does not break the collinear factorization \cite{BL,ER,CZS,CZ}: it has been explicitly demonstrated \cite{CQ06} that the two-loop residual soft divergence cancels, when the parton transverse momenta are integrated out.
-The cancellation occurs between the diagrams with the two soft gluons on the different sides of the final-state cut and the diagrams with the two soft gluons on the same side.
-That is, the universality of a parton distribution function defined for the collinear factorization is maintained in the hadron hadroproduction.
+According to Eq.~(\ref{eik1}), the residual infrared divergence will be purely imaginary, if ${\cal M}^{(0)}$ is real, so it does not survive in the second term ${\rm Re}[{\cal M}^{(0)}{\cal M}^{(1)*}]$.
+At two loops, the residual infrared divergence, arising from the real product $\delta(l_1^+)\delta(l_2^+)$, does exist in the $k_T$ factorization.
+This product does not break the collinear factorization \cite{BL,ER,CZS,CZ}: it has been explicitly demonstrated \cite{CQ06} that the two-loop residual infrared divergence cancels, when the parton transverse momenta are integrated out.
+The cancellation occurs between the diagrams with the two Glauber gluons on the different sides of the final-state cut and the diagrams with the two Glauber gluons on the same side.
+Namely, the universality of a parton distribution function defined for the collinear factorization is maintained in the hadron hadroproduction.
 It was also found that the Glauber effect exists in complicated dijet production in hadron-hadron collision \cite{FS09}, but does not in simple Drell-Yan processes \cite{LMa08}.